 For foreign currency transactions involving an advance payment or receipt, current IFRS is unclear as to which date should be used for translation.

-The interpretation would apply when a company:
+The interpretation applies when a company:

 A company should consider:

-Read our comment letter.
 For more information on the proposals, read the IASB press release or speak to your usual KPMG contact.

 © 2016 KPMG IFRG Limited is a UK company, limited by guarantee.
 All rights reserved.
 KPMG IFRG Limited, registered in England No 5253019.
 Registered office: 15 Canada Square, London, E14 5GL, UK.